wi5nia/TechnicalCommunityContent/Advanced Analytics/Power BI/Power BI HOL.md

 <a name="Exercise1"></a>
 ## Exercise 1: Connect to a database ##

-The first step in using Microsoft Power BI to explore and visual your organization's data is to connect to a data source.
+The first step in using Microsoft Power BI to explore and visualize data is to connect to a data source.
 In this exercise, you will connect to an Azure SQL Server database containing customer, product, and sales data for a fictitious company named Adventure Works.

 1. Open the Power BI Services Portal at https://powerbi.microsoft.com.
 If you are not signed in to Power BI, click **Sign In** and log in with your **Microsoft Office 365 Account**.

-1. Click the **hamburger** icon to open the side-drawer menu, and then click **Get Data**.
+1. Click the **hamburger** icon to open the side menu, and then click **Get Data**.

     ![Accessing data sources](Images/portal-get-data.png)